sjiaire/cr-site-natacha/content/houses/gacuriro-mansion.md

 Stay in this luxurious 5-bedroom furnished house located in the exclusive area of Gacuriro nearby Airtel Data Center.
 Gacuriro is a quiet residential neighborhood with lots of parks and beautiful views conveniently located nearby Gisozi, Nyarutarama and most international schools.

 This private 2-storey mansion is very bright.
-On the ground floor, it has a vast lounge opening to its large patio, a dining room next to its wide equipped kitchen and an en suite bedroom.
-Upstairs, it has another lounge and 4 large en suite bedrooms with balconies.
+On the ground floor, it has a vast lounge opening to its patio, a dining room next to its wide equipped kitchen and 2 en suite bedrooms.
+Upstairs, it has another lounge and 3 beautiful en suite bedrooms with balconies.
 In addition, its master en suite bedroom has a bath tub and a walk-in closet!

 Outdoor, there is a large patio with wonderful views, a huge garden and spacious staff quarters in the back.